Alice Temple: BMX

 In her teens, Temple was the first female UK and European BMX champion.
-Tim March, ex-European BMX Champion, has said of Temple "She was the first Shanaze, she beat the boys easy".

 Music

 Temple began her music career with Eg White, founding member of 80s boyband Brother Beyond, at the age of twenty.
 Their collaboration, Eg [sic] and Alice, released only one album, 24 Years of Hunger (1991), but this was described by Allmusic as "one of the finest, most refined and fully realized recordings of the era, employing a much more sophisticated and romantic style than anything else out of England at the time".
 Allmusic also notes the accolades that 24 Years of Hunger received from other music critics: